 Head to the library

 Believe it or not, libraries are a hive of activity during the summer months.
-With many promoting free reading programmes for children of all ages.
+With many promoting free reading programmes and materials like the ones at www.little-global-citizens.com for children of all ages.
 From puppet shows, to guest authors, activity days and more.
 They’ll also get the chance to continue improving their reading skills as well as having their own little adventures inside the pages of their chosen books – perfect for long car journeys or some quiet time on an inevitable rainy day.

 Let them be artists